jjotta158/college_java_class/README.md

-# college_java_class
+# college_object_orientation_class
-This is a repository about the Java class that I'm studying in college
+This is a repository about the object orientation paradign class that I'm studying in college